Limitations when converting to Sage Accounting

 Transactions with a quantity containing decimal places will be changed to 1 and the unit price changed to reflect the correct line item value.

-Sage Business Cloud Accounting restricts invoices numbers to numerical characters with a maximum of 9 characters.
-If the source contains invoices numbers of more than 9 numerical characters a new unique number will be issued following the existing sequence if possible.
+Sage Accounting restricts invoice numbers to numerical characters with a maximum of 9 characters.
+If the source contains invoice numbers of more than 9 numerical characters a new unique number will be issued following the existing sequence if possible.
 All non-numerical values will be stripped from the invoice number.

 Things you may need to tidy post-conversion